Board of Directors

 Joanne served Minnesota as its Lieutenant Governor from 1995-1999, during the Gov. Arne Carlson administration.
 A former state senator, she has also served as the chief education officer of the Minnesota Business Academy, providing fundraising support to the school.
 Born in Le Seur, Minnesota, she is married Robert R. Benson and has two children and six grandchildren.

-Elia Bruggeman is the Deputy Education Officer at Minneapolis Public Schools.
+Elia Bruggeman is the Special Assistant to the Commissioner at the Minnesota Department of Education.
 A professional educator and administrator with more than 30 years of experience in a variety of school settings, Elia served most recently as the Assistant Commissioner of Education at the Minnesota Department of Education.
 A teacher for 10 years in the St. James Public Schools, she has also been a professor at Minnesota State University-Mankato, Director of Student Services at Northwest Suburban Integration District, Academic Dean at Shattuck-St. Mary’s in Faribault, MN, and Principal of Sleepy Eye High School.
 Elia and her husband Mark have 4 children and 5 grandchildren.

 SUE BUDD , ISAIAH

 Sue Budd leads the Education Equity team at ISAIAH, a non-profit coalition of 100 congregations working for social justice and racial equity in Minnesota.
 In this role she works with several school districts in the metro area to address equity gaps.
 Prior to that, Sue served as the Development Director at Global Campuses Foundation, an organization providing advanced education opportunities to adults with differing abilities.
 Sue began her career in the for-profit sector, with a degree in business and accounting and has spent more than 15 years balancing a successful career in sales and consulting with a strong passion for helping at-risk youth find success in school.
 She spent time traveling globally as a Senior Business Consultant with IBM, and as a Global Account Manager with AT&T.

 BROOKS DEIBELE , Blue Cross and Blue Shield of Minnesota